|

 The route from Bordeaux to Biaritz along the coast is terrific, and many possibilities to camp in the wild - at high-season (June-August) most camp grounds are full, be aware.

-Route from Sete to Marseille is beautiful, lot of possibilities to camp in the wild, Camargue.
+Route from Sete to Marseille along the meditarean sea coast is beautiful, lot of possibilities to camp in the wild, Camargue.
 After Marseille is no more flat but quite hilly for a while with multiple ascents, afterwards even bicycle trails to Nice, then slow traffic to Monaco and Genua as most traffic is on the highway.

 East / West from Geneve to Limoges, Bordeaux, the east side is hilly and therefore slow to ride.

-- Camping: sufficient camp-sites, €4-15, be aware of high season (June-August) of full camp-sites
+- Camping: sufficient camp-sites, €4-15, be aware of high season (July-August) of full camp-sites

 Paris is most beautiful and a joy to ride with the bicycle, it might be hard to get into the center of Paris passing through all the suburbs which seamless connect to Paris itself, once you are in there is a lot to explore, most beautiful city I saw in my life; leaving the city by bicycle is as hard as entering the city avoiding highways and such, detail map of the city required.